Honeybeei/python-dev-note/virtual-environment/venv.md

 > `myenv` is the name of the virtual environment.
 You can use any name you want.

-## 📂 Activating a Virtual Environment
+## 📂 Activating the Virtual Environment

 ### 🐧 Linux and macOS